sweetchipsw/sweetmon2/API_DOCS.md

 ## Server APIs

-Sweetmon2 supports Server API to use sweetmon's feature.
+Sweetmon2 supports Server  API to provid users information.
+To fet.
 If you want to get list of instances or configuration of your instance which is you've created on your account.

 You should get API key from your profile page.